gomorpheus/morpheus-docs/release_notes/current.rst

 - Apps: Fix for Blueprint configurations not loading when no Cloud is selected during New App -> Setup step
 - AWS: Fix for "image is larger than select plan" error displaying on Plan when volume size is less than minimum requirement for Image
-- AWS: Fix for inconsistent synced AMI region validation for Ireland region
+- AWS: Fix for AMI Image Location issue when two AMI's have them same name in different regions, affecting provisioning of Images to Regions added after first Region.
 - AWS: Fix for Proxy Settings not applying to Amazon Cost Service data
 - Azure: Fix for provisioning issue using Azure Blob storage in conjunction with an active Budget Policy
 - Docker: Fix for cloud-init iso not being ejected after VMware Docker host creation